 Dedicated to Lord Swaminarayan, the temple was built in 2013 by Shri Vadtal Swaminarayan Temple.
 Built mainly out of sandstone, the main temple is encircled by an artificial pond with a Shivling and a beautiful fountain.
 The shivling in the artificial pond can be accessed via a peacock shaped boat.
 The temple walls are exquisitely carved with figures from Hindu mythological scriptures.
 Every mandap has its own flag that waves in the breeze and the stark blue water juxtaposed with the sand coloured stone come together in perfect harmony to offer a visual treat.

 At a distance of 34 km from Champaner and 78 km from Vadodara, Hathni Mata Waterfall is a beautiful waterfall situated near Shivrajpur in Gujarat.
-It is one of the scenic waterfalls near Vadodara.
+It is one of the scenic waterfalls in Gujarat, and among the best places to visit near Vadodara.

-Although Hathni Mata waterfall is popular among youngsters and local communities, due to location and seasonal rush, it is one of many unspoiled jewels of Jambughoda.
+Although Hathni Mata waterfall is popular among youngsters and local communities, due to its location and seasonal rush, it is one of many unspoiled jewels of Jambughoda, and among the must-visit places during Vadodara trip.
 The road leading to this site is good but very narrow.
 This place is crowded on weekends.
 This is a remote place so one needs to carry food and water.

 At a distance of 75 km from Vadodara and 160 km from Ahmedabad, Stambeshwar Mahadev Temple is a 150 years old Hindu temple located in the town of Kavi Kamboi near Vadodara in Gujarat.
 Situated between Arabian Sea and the Gulf of Cambay, it is one of the incredible places to visit in Gujarat and among the prime tourist places near Vadodara.